l-mathur/social-ai/README.md

 ### Social Intelligence Competencies

-**Social Perception, Knowledge, Memory, Reasoning, Creativity (Theory-of-Mind), Interaction**

-We consider these 6 competencies to be core competencies of social intelligence, per perspectuves such as [Weis and Süß 2005](https://books.google.com/books?hl=en&lr=&id=iJibEAAAQBAJ&oi=fnd&pg=PA203&dq=Social+intelligence–a+review+and+critical+discussion+of+mea-+surement+concepts&ots=5Z-v4dX9md&sig=rmwUlZAY5P0vUCUhgHZ87doi3yA#v=onepage&q=Social%20intelligence–a%20review%20and%20critical%20discussion%20of%20mea-%20surement%20concepts&f=false), [Weis 2008](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=a34ce5d809e7858130961f64a957060a80423749), [Conzelmann, Weis, and Süß 2013](https://econtent.hogrefe.com/doi/abs/10.1027/1614-0001/a000106?journalCode=jid), and additional readings on social interaction.
+We consider the following 6 competencies to be core competencies of social intelligence: **Social Perception, Knowledge, Memory, Reasoning, Creativity (Theory-of-Mind), Interaction**.
+This perspective is informed by social intelligence research, such as perspectives from [Weis and Süß 2005](https://books.google.com/books?hl=en&lr=&id=iJibEAAAQBAJ&oi=fnd&pg=PA203&dq=Social+intelligence–a+review+and+critical+discussion+of+mea-+surement+concepts&ots=5Z-v4dX9md&sig=rmwUlZAY5P0vUCUhgHZ87doi3yA#v=onepage&q=Social%20intelligence–a%20review%20and%20critical%20discussion%20of%20mea-%20surement%20concepts&f=false), [Weis 2008](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=a34ce5d809e7858130961f64a957060a80423749), [Conzelmann, Weis, and Süß 2013](https://econtent.hogrefe.com/doi/abs/10.1027/1614-0001/a000106?journalCode=jid), and additional readings on social [interaction](https://books.google.com/books?hl=en&lr=&id=bjkTxML-wpEC&oi=fnd&pg=PA3&dq=Handbook+of+Symbolic+Interactionism+%222003%22+%22mccall%22&ots=01b92DQaDg&sig=EbDP7BMlpEsGElM8D1BuLpKdPnM#v=onepage&q=Handbook%20of%20Symbolic%20Interactionism%20%222003%22%20%22mccall%22&f=false), among others.
 The study and identification of social intelligence competencies is an ongoing research area across cognitive science, psychology, and neuroscience.
 We will continually update this repository with new findings, and please feel free to add any additional resources below.

 [Thinking about Ourselves and Others: Self-monitoring and Social Knowledge](https://psycnet.apa.org/record/1981-23734-001), Journal of Personality and Social Psychology, 1980